CraftAcademyLabs/ca_course/cleaning_up_and_adding_views.md

   </ion-content>
 </ion-view>
 ```
 At this stage you can start the server again (you can keep it running in the background on a separate Terminal tab.
 It is reloading your code as you make the changes) and head over to the browser.
+You should see your new About page as the default view.